matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 }
 ```

-If the pepper does not match the server's, the server should return a `400
+If the algorithm does not match the server's, the server should return a 400
-M_INVALID_PARAM`.
+`M_INVALID_PARAM`.
+If the pepper does not match the server's, the server should
+return a new error code, 400 `M_INVALID_PEPPER`.
+A new error code is not
+defined for an invalid algorithm as that is considered a client bug.

 No parameter changes will be made to /bind.

 ## Fallback considerations

 `v1` versions of these endpoints may be disabled at the discretion of the
-implementation, and should return a HTTP 403 if so.
+implementation, and should return a 403 `M_FORBIDDEN` error if so.

 If an identity server is too old and a HTTP 404, 405 or 501 is received when
 accessing the `v2` endpoint, they should fallback to the `v1` endpoint instead.